 Another year has come, and it can be the year you finally tie the knot!
 Whether you just got engaged or you’re getting married sometime this year, you probably have the wedding budget in mind.
 How much budget should you allot when planning a wedding in the Philippines?
 How can you make your dream wedding happen without breaking the bank?

-As a start, below is a wedding breakdown we curated to give you an idea of how much each wedding category costs—from the usual wedding venues in the Philippines to popular wedding giveaways.
-It could help you see the bigger picture as well as the smallest details.
+As a start, below is a wedding budget breakdown we curated to give you an idea of how much each wedding category costs—from the usual wedding venues in the Philippines to popular wedding giveaways.
+It could help you see the bigger picture, as well as the smallest details.
 Knowing the numbers can also help you plot techniques on how you can save without compromising the quality of the occasion.